francesca-git/EU28-ForestMng-Climate/scripts/readme.md

 	- *plot_map.R*: it is called in *plot_all_maps.R* and it contains the function that can plot the global or EU map at ecoregion resolution.
 	- *impacts_per_volume_ranges.R*: script that plots the ranges per GLOBIOM region of the impacts per volume of biomass harvested (PDF/Mm3), as in the Figures in S18.
 	- *maps_shapefiles/*: it contains the shapefiles of the global ecoregion, of the EU map and of the GLOBIOM regions.
-	IMPORTANT: the map of the ecoregions is not uploaded to the github repository as it is not owned by the authors.
+	**Important**: the map of the ecoregions is not uploaded to the github repository as it is not owned by the authors.
 It can be downloaded here. https://www.worldwildlife.org/publications/terrestrial-ecoregions-of-the-world.
 Once the files have been downloaded, they can be stored in the folder *maps_shapefiles/* by creating a subfolder *WWF_Ecoregions/* and then used for plotting.